 If you think you might have measles, call your doctor.
 If you need to be seen by a doctor, be sure to call before you arrive so that plans can be made to avoid exposing other people.

 Measles is preventable with a vaccine called “MMR” (measles-mumps-rubella).

 You are considered immune to measles if ANY of the following apply to you:

 - You have written documentation of adequate vaccination, which includes:

-a. one or more doses of a measles-containing vaccine given on or after the first birthday for preschool-age children and adults who are not at high risk
+- One or more doses of a measles-containing vaccine given on or after the first birthday for preschool-age children and adults who are not at high risk.

-b. two doses of measles-containing vaccine for school-age children
+- Two doses of measles-containing vaccine for school-age children.

-c. two doses of measles-containing vaccine for adults at high risk (including college students, healthcare personnel, and international travelers)
+- Two doses of measles-containing vaccine for adults at high risk (including college students, healthcare workers and international travelers).

 For more information about vaccination, visit the CDC's site.